Tax settlement in Norway - get the highest tax refund from Norway for 2024 - annual tax settlement

 At this point, we know that you are entitled to pendler deductions.
 We will now need additional information:

-– Number of trips to Poland/a country other than Norway and number of round-trip kilometers
+– Number of trips to Poland/NOKAY other than Norway and number of round-trip kilometers

 – Travel documents in the form of airline tickets, ferry tickets, etc.